Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

 The clinical outcome assessment battery, or \emph{Outcomes}, includes patient-reported (standardized questionnaires), observer-reported (structured interviews), and performance-based (standardized cognitive tests) measures, designed to characterize the complex landscape of TBI outcomes.
 They are broadly categorized under these domains: Neuropsychological Impairment, Psychological Status, TBI-Related Symptoms, Perceived Health-Related Quality of Life, and Physical Function \cite{Nelson2017-hc}.
 Each of these domains is assessed via one or more tests, each of which in turn include multiple variables.
 All of these tests were performed in person at 6 months post-injury, whereas a subset was performed over the phone at 3 and 12 months post injury.
 Included in these assessments is the GOSE, a common interview-based, examiner-rated measure of global function/injury-related disability that was collected at 3, 6, and 12 months post-injury.
 We refer to outcome variables at 3, 6, or 12 months post-injury with \textsf{-\{3,6,12\}M} appended to the variable name, e.g. \textsf{GOSE-12M}.

-In this work, we develop models to capture joint dependencies between all variables in TRACK-Pilot.
+In this work, we develop models to capture joint dependencies between all variables in TRACK-Pilot, including outcome measures recorded at 3, 6, and 12 months post-injury.
 Several variables were removed that did not have any variability (i.e., were either always missing or the same value).
 The total number of variables used was 854, which comprise 502 input and 352 outcome variables.
 Table \ref{tbl_count} shows the number of variables within each category.

 We provide a description of several outcome measures for which results are presented in this paper: